Tire Wear Pollution: An Overlooked Environmental Crisis

 1. Tire Design Improvements

-Utilise advanced rubber formulations that reduce particle generation
+Use advanced rubber formulations to reduce particle generation.

 2. Road Surface Engineering